 AEO vs GEO vs SEO vs AIO: The 2026 Acronym Guide

-Why everyone is suddenly selling new acronyms
+Why is everyone suddenly selling new search acronyms?

 The macro story is straightforward.
-Google's share of search dropped from 89 percent to 77 percent in Q4 2025 — the most significant erosion of its search monopoly since dominance began.
-ChatGPT now captures roughly 25 percent of global search traffic.
-But research from Graphite shows total information-seeking behavior (Google plus AI prompts combined) has grown 28 percent worldwide since ChatGPT launched.
+Graphite's research puts Google's worldwide traffic share at 89 percent in 2023 and 71 percent in Q4 2025, the sharpest erosion of its search monopoly since dominance began.
+The same study finds ChatGPT at roughly 20 percent of search-related traffic worldwide, and around 12 percent in the US.
+But it also finds total information-seeking behaviour, Google plus AI prompts combined, up 26 percent worldwide since ChatGPT launched.
 The pie got bigger.
 Google just has a smaller slice.

 Below: what each term actually means, where the methodology overlaps, and the one decision that matters more than the labels.

-Acronym Stands for Optimizes for Surface
+Acronym Stands for Optimizes for Surface Watch out for

-AEO Answer Engine Optimization Being cited by AI answer engines ChatGPT, Perplexity, Google AI Overview, Bing Copilot, Doubao, KIMI
+AEO Answer Engine Optimization Being cited by AI answer engines ChatGPT, Perplexity, Google AI Overview, Bing Copilot, Doubao, KIMI Treating it as website-only work; most of what an AI says about you comes from sources you don't own

-GEO Generative Engine Optimization Same as AEO, framed for generative-AI surfaces Same as AEO
+GEO Generative Engine Optimization Same as AEO, framed for generative-AI surfaces Same as AEO Agencies charging separately for GEO and AEO as if they were two workstreams

-AIO AI Overview Optimization Being shown in Google's AI Overviews specifically Google AI Overview only
+AIO AI Overview Optimization Being shown in Google's AI Overviews specifically Google AI Overview only The term is contested.
+Some writers expand it as "AI Optimization" and use it as the umbrella; agree on the definition before you buy it

 More importantly, AI search engines crawl the same indexed web that traditional SEO targets.
 A page with strong technical SEO, clear entity coverage, and structured data has a higher probability of being cited by AI engines.
 Abandoning SEO to chase AEO is throwing away the foundation the citations are built on.